hhaggan/f9_tournament/docs/docs/deployment/docker.md

 # Docker

-This section describes how to deploy Bracket (frontend and backend) to docker using docker-compose.
+This section describes how to deploy Forte9 (frontend and backend) to docker using docker-compose.

 ## 1. Install Docker and docker compose